-The proposed Ordinance would significantly simplify and streamline current implementation procedures, while continuing to enable critical planning, design review, public notification, and permit review functions.
+As described throughout this report, the Department has determined that the Ordinance would significantly simplify and streamline current implementation procedures, while continuing to provide critical planning, design review, public notification, and permit review functions.
 These process improvements would allow for more staff time and resources to be allocated to the review and approval of priority housing projects.